-Knowing this, scientists have been developing artificial products that are being tested to ensure oxygen-delivery in emergency situations.
+Knowing this, scientists have been developing artificial products that are being tested to ensure oxygen delivery in emergency situations.

 Figure 1- Illustration for red blood cells or erythrocytes.
 These cells without nucleus, contain inside a protein- Hemoglobin- that transports oxygen from lungs to the rest of the body.
 Hemoglobin contains iron, among other components.
 The iron is what confers these cells the color red and binds to oxygen molecules.

-Artificial hemoglobin-based oxygen carriers (HBOCs) can potentially be injected in patients who have been through an accident in places where fresh blood is difficult to obtain, such as rural areas or war zones.
-Yet, the products tested so far contain only a hemoglobin-like molecule that could travel free through tissues and vessels and was not coated by a cell membrane as usually happens in red blood cells.
-Although it can provide a fast solution to stabilize patients, these strategies often produce cardiac and vascular toxic effects, such hypertension.
+Artificial hemoglobin-based oxygen carriers (HBOCs) can potentially be injected into patients who have been through an accident in places where fresh blood is difficult to obtain, such as rural areas or war zones.
+Yet, the products tested so far contain only a hemoglobin-like molecule that could travel free through tissues and vessels and was not coated by a cell membrane, as usually happens in red blood cells.
+Although it can provide a fast solution to stabilize patients, these strategies often produce cardiac and vascular toxic effects, such as hypertension.
 For instance, given that hemoglobin is not surrounded by a membrane, oxygen changes occur very rapidly, which can cause cell oxidation in multiple organs (the same mechanism that makes apples and bananas brown after contact with air).
-These toxic effects are also dependent on another molecule – Nitric Oxide.
-This molecule is usually produced by the blood vessels to allow their expansion and increase blood flow (for instance during exercise this occurs in the blood vessels near the muscles).
-However, Nitric Oxide also binds to hemoglobin.
-When using HBOCs, the arrest of Nitric Oxide is faster than with red blood cells, causing the blood vessels to contract and causing hypertension.
-Therefore, a membrane that slows down these reactions could prevent the toxic effects of HBOCs.

 Figure 2- Oxygen and nitric oxide (NO) dynamics in blood vessels.
 NO is released by cells that cover the blood vessels, expanding these and increasing blood flow.
 Red blood cells in the blood release the oxygen molecules and arrest NO, reducing the NO amount and causing the contraction of the blood vessels.
 When surrounded by a membrane (red blood cells or artificial red blood cells), these changes occur slowly.
 In common hemoglobin oxygen carriers (HBOCs), hemoglobin is free causing the rapid release of oxygen and arrest of NO, which can have toxic side effects, as oxidation and fast compression of the blood vessels and possible hypertension.

-In the future, artificial red blood cells can offer an unlimited blood substitute for patients in critical state and may open the way for other artificial cell products.
+In the future, artificial red blood cells can offer an unlimited blood substitute for patients in a critical state and may open the way for other artificial cell products.

 For more information: